bhargavvarmasagi/GDP-Team04/README.md

 Revised 'Action Items' based on client meeting: (9/13/2024) Following the client meeting, I have updated the 'Action Items' section of our documentation to reflect the tasks and changes that were discussed.
 This includes adjustments to the project requirements and any new priorities identified by the client.
 This helps in tracking what needs to be done and ensures that the team addresses all client concerns effectively.

+Updated 'Client Feedback' section in the project documentation: (9/13/2024) I’ve added a new section to the project documentation that captures the client’s feedback from our recent meeting.
+This includes any new requests, clarifications, or adjustments to the project scope.
+This update ensures that all client input is recorded and integrated into our ongoing research and documentation efforts.